jgarr0/xbee-esp32-interface/README.md

 - Add ``xbee_api.hpp`` and ``json.hpp`` to the ``include`` directory of the ESP32 project

 ## Licensing Information
-This file uses json.hpp by Niels Lohmann which is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This class uses json.hpp by Niels Lohmann which is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Copyright &copy; 2013-2022 [Niels Lohmann](https://nlohmann.me).